lathropd/slidetrack/README.md

    - Used instead of [Backbone.js](http://backbonejs.org/)  bececause we only wanted the [router](http://backbonejs.org/#Router)
 - Probably need to use something for DOM manipulation...
 - [bideo.js](https://github.com/rishabhp/bideo.js) fill a container with autoplaying background video
-- [animate.css](https://github.com/daneden/animate.css) animations (because it seems to do everything)
+- [web-animations-js](https://www.npmjs.com/package/web-animations-js) a polyfill for adding web animations API support
+- [Animatelo](https://github.com/gibbok/animatelo) animate.css ported to the web animations api